deomkds/OpenCore-Install-Guide/AMD/fx.md

 :::

-::: details More in-depth Info
+::: details Informações Mais Detalhadas

 * **DisableSecurityPolicy**: NO
   * Disables platform security policy in firmware, recommended for buggy firmwares where disabling Secure Boot does not allow 3rd party firmware drivers to load.